40 Foods Doctors Want Women Over 40 to Eat

 Eating a diet that's rich in protein is a great way to maintain a healthy weight and muscle mass during your 40s.
 Unfortunately, according to Prystowsky, "There is evidence to suggest that heavy consumption of animal-based proteins will increase your cancer risk."
 Her solution?
 Eating more lentils (as well as other legumes and beans) as a protein-rich, plant-based alternative to meat products.
 They also provide the benefit of being particularly high in fiber, and a great source of complex carbohydrates—both of which should work harmoniously with your overall weight loss or weight maintenance goals.

-According to Soni, drinking red wine can raise women’s estrogen levels, which can help balance their natural decline after the age of 40.
-Studies suggest that this benefit comes from the antioxidants found in red grape seeds and skins, and that drinking one five-ounce glass per day can help lower a woman’s risk of developing breast cancer, compared with drinking white wine.
-That’s great news, considering one in eight women will battle breast cancer in her lifetime.
+According to Soni, drinking red wine can raise women's estrogen levels, which can help balance their natural decline after the age of 40.
+Studies suggest that this benefit comes from the antioxidants found in red grape seeds and skins, and that drinking one five-ounce glass per day can help lower a woman's risk of developing breast cancer, compared with drinking white wine.
+That's great news, considering one in eight women will battle breast cancer in her lifetime.
+And FYI, this is exactly What Happens When You Drink a Glass of Wine Every Night.

 Diverticulitis is rare in people under the age of 40, but according to Harvard Health Publishing, one-third of Americans develop the condition by the time they reach 60.
 It occurs when small pouches form inside of a person's digestive tract, typically in the lower part of the large intestine.
 The effect on the patient?
 Abdominal discomfort and constipation.
 Shaw recommends eating fruits like apples, which are high in soluble fiber and pectin, which can soften the stool to reduce those uncomfortable diverticulitis flare-ups.